Welcome to Peerix

 WebRTC is powerful but complex.
 Most apps re-implement the same boilerplate: signaling channels, ICE configuration, connection lifecycle, and multi-track negotiation.
 That complexity slows prototyping, increases bugs, and raises the barrier for developers who just want to share media or data peer-to-peer.

-Interestingly, there are not so many libraries that can suggest you a clean, well-documented abstraction over WebRTC including all modern concepts like multi-track, data channels, and pluggable signaling.
+Interestingly, there are not many libraries that offer a clean, well-documented abstraction over WebRTC, including modern concepts like multi-track, data channels, and pluggable signaling.
 Many libraries focus on specific use cases (e.g., video calls) or require server-side components (e.g., SFUs).
 Peerix fills the gap for a flexible, transport-agnostic client-side library that abstracts away the common complexities of WebRTC while still allowing you to build a wide range of peer-to-peer applications.

 The problem it solves